nim-lang/Nim/doc/manual.md

 The assignment operator for strings always copies the string.
 The `&` operator concatenates strings.

-Most native Nim types support conversion to strings with the special `$` proc.
+Most native Nim types support conversion to strings with the special `$` procedure.
-When calling the `echo` proc, for example, the built-in stringify operation for the parameter is called:
+When calling the `echo` procedure, for example, the built-in stringify operation for the parameter is called:

   ```nim